MosesSupposes/Purescript-By-Example/text/chapter13.md

 ## Improving Error Messages

-To provide error messages along with our failed test cases, `purescript-quickcheck` provides the `<?>` operator.
+To provide error messages along with our failed test cases, `quickcheck` provides the `<?>` operator.
 Simply separate the property definition from the error message using `<?>`, as follows:

 ```haskell
 quickCheck \xs ys ->